AlexSacMorane/PFDEM_ACS_MultiGrains/README.md

 - increase the user experience (homogenize names, correct english)
 - correct the functions P_is_inside() because if the coordinate y = the coordinate of the vertex, the point is considered outside (even  if it is not the case)
 - create AI or a guide to select algorithm parameters (as neighborhood update frequency, time step, stop criteria, etc...)
-- publish an article about the simulation and result

 ## Understand User.py